mikekchar/BILL/README.md

 ## Concept

 `BILL` is really a filter for a brewing ledger.
-To start you simply run `BILL`, passing it no input file.
+To start you simply run `bill`, passing it no input file.
 It will respond with a skeleton file for you to fill out.
 You can fill out as much information as you want and if you get stuck at any point, you simply give the file back to `BILL` to fill in more